wangshusen/CS583A-2019Spring/webpage/index.md

 - May 2, **Final Exam**

-	* Coverage: linear algebra, optimization, ML basics, neural network basics, CNN, RNN, Python programming, and Keras. [[Click here](https://github.com/wangshusen/CS583A-2019Spring/blob/master/homework/Coverage/coverage.pdf)] for the complete list.
+	* Coverage: linear algebra, optimization, ML basics, neural network basics, CNN, RNN, Python programming, Keras, and content in the textbook. [[Click here](https://github.com/wangshusen/CS583A-2019Spring/blob/master/homework/Coverage/coverage.pdf)] for the list.

 	* Policy: No electronic device.
 Printed material is allowed.

 - May 4, **Deadline for Homework 4**

+- May 5, **Deadline for Homework 5**

 - May 9, **Project Presentation**